The Love Bombing Cycle: How Narcissists Hook Their Prey

 It also serves to limit the influence of others who might recognize the manipulation and advise against continuing the relationship

-hooked by a love bomber
+Hooked by love

 The Dangers of Love Bombing